What is active wetting?: Conclusion and outlook

-However, even assuming that such (often implicit) idealizations and approximations can be taken for granted, mayor difficulties arise when considering static and dynamic wetting phenomena in systems that are permanently out of equilibrium: beyond the systems with imposed global spatial gradients (broken parity), here termed driven wetting (section~\ref{sec:driven}), there exist many other systems involving sessile drops or contact lines that are permanently out of equilibrium without imposed global gradients.
-Here we have termed such systems reactive wetting as many of them are characterized by changes in state (thermodynamic phase or chemical state) and implied couplings to infinite reservoirs (of energy or material).
-One could use a more descriptive name, e.g., state-transition dominated wetting, or one could split the category into several categories depending on the type of transition or through-flow.
-An objection is that this would create more confusion as it might escalate into subsequently finer and finer distinctions, e.g., one would need to separate wetting dominated by chemical reactions at the substrate, wetting dominated by chemical reactions at the liquid-gas interface, evaporation-induced wetting, etc. Instead, the here presented pragmatic approach uses a relatively straightforward coarse-grained classification and accepts that there is some overlap between categories (see examples discussed at the end of section~\ref{sec:driven}), and that there are a few cases that fall through the gaps.
-For instance, we have not discussed any system with externally controlled spatio-temporal wettability patterns \cite{JoTh2007apl,GrSt2021sm,STGH2023prf}, e.g., switched by electrowetting \cite{MKBS2005jpcm}, by opto-electrowetting \cite{ZRDI2024ami} or via substrates covered with photo-switchable layers \cite{HTRH2022jacs,NVGM2023aami,GAHS2023jpcc}.
+However, even assuming that such (often implicit) idealizations and approximations can be taken for granted, major difficulties arise when considering static and dynamic wetting phenomena in systems that are permanently out of equilibrium: beyond the systems with imposed global spatial gradients along the substrate (broken parity), here termed \textit{driven wetting} (section~\ref{sec:driven}), there exist many other systems involving sessile drops or three-phase contact lines (without imposed global gradients) that are permanently out of equilibrium, but not necessarily with moving contact lines or interfaces.
+Here we have termed all such systems reactive wetting as many of them are characterized by changes in state (thermodynamic phase or chemical state) and by implied couplings to infinite reservoirs (of energy or material).
+One way forward could be to use more descriptive categories, e.g., state transition-dominated wetting or transfer-dominated wetting, and then to split these into several sub-categories depending on the type of transition or through-flow.
+An objection is that this would create more confusion as it might escalate into subsequently finer and finer distinctions, e.g., one would need to separate wetting dominated by chemical reactions at the substrate, wetting dominated by chemical reactions at the liquid-gas interface, evaporation-induced wetting, etc. Instead, the here presented pragmatic approach uses a relatively straightforward coarse-grained classification and accepts that there is some overlap between categories (see examples discussed at the end of section~\ref{sec:driven}), and that there exist a few cases that fall through the gaps.
+For instance, we have not at all discussed any system with externally controlled spatio-temporal wettability patterns \cite{JoTh2007apl,GrSt2021sm,STGH2023prf}, e.g., switched by electrowetting \cite{MKBS2005jpcm}, by opto-electrowetting \cite{ZRDI2024ami}, or via substrates covered with photo-switchable layers \cite{HTRH2022jacs,NVGM2023aami,GAHS2023jpcc}.
+Closely related are also substrates with spatio-temporal topography patterns, e.g., substrates undulating due to elastic waves \cite{GrSt2024sm}, or uniform substrates that are vibrated \cite{DSGC2004l,BrED2007prl,NoKC2009prl,JoTh2010prl,DZGL2018jfm}.
+Another caveat is that even within the categories of driven and reactive wetting one can distinguish static and dynamic situations.